Super Visa Canada

 The Super Visa for Canada allows parents or grandparents to stay in Canada for up to five years at a time.

-But a Super Visa is valid for 10 years, so the parent or grandparent can visit at many times as they want within those 10 years as long as each trip is less than five years.
+A Super Visa is valid for 10 years, so the parent or grandparent can visit at many times as they want within those 10 years as long as each trip is less than five years.
 That means that a Super Visa is a multi-entry visa.

-But, people who already have a Super Visa and are in Canada are able to request to extend their stay by up to two years.
+People who already have a Super Visa and are in Canada are able to request to extend their stay by up to two years.
 So in effect you’ll be able to stay for up to seven years at a time.
 More on this later in the article.

 If the visit to Canada is less than six months at a time then you don’t need a Super Visa.
 All you would need is a standard visitor visa or Electronic Travel Authorization (eTA) if you’re from a visa-exempt country.
 You can check out which one you’ll need here.